The Benefits and Uses of Lemon Peel

 Here are the benefits and uses of lemon peel.
 You'll discover a lot of things you probably didn't know about it.
 Read on!

-Most of us know the many benefits of a citrus fruit like lemon, but we almost always miss out on half of its benefits, in other words, its peel.
-Traditionally, many of us are used to using only lemon juice, whether it’s for culinary or medicinal purposes.
-However, what we don’t know is that many curative properties are found in lemon peel because it contains 5 to 10 times more vitamins than its juice.
+Most of us know the many benefits of lemon, but most of us don’t know anything about its peel.
+Traditionally, many of us are used to using only lemon juice, whether for culinary or medicinal purposes.
+However, lemon peel has many curative properties because it contains 5 to 10 times more vitamins than its juice.

-- There are very important medicinal substances in lemon peel like its essential oil, citronella, phellandrene, vitamin C, citric acid, malic acid, formic acid, hesperidin, or pectins, among others.
+- There are very important medicinal substances in lemon peel like its essential oil, citronella, phellandrene, vitamin C, citric acid, malic acid, formic acid, hesperidin, and pectins.

-- Among its properties, they have found that lemon peel is a powerful eliminator of toxins from the body and, as a result, has a rejuvenating effect as well.
+- Among its properties, lemon peel helps rid the body of toxins and, as a result, has a rejuvenating effect as well.

 - It fights abdominal bloating, reducing intestinal gas as well.

 - Helps cleanse the liver thanks to its detoxifying effects which stimulate the elimination of toxic substances and waste.